The Financial Technology Law Review: Malaysia

 Marketing of fintech products and services depends on whether the fintech company is providing services and products that are regulated in Malaysia.
 In particular, the following fintech products and services are subject to certain marketing rules:

-- Digital assets issued through an IEO – An issuer is required to ensure that all information disseminated for marketing or promotion is consistent with the contents of its White Paper for investors, which is appropriately displayed in all marketing and promotional materials, including its website.
+- Digital assets issued through an IEO – An issuer is required to ensure that all information disseminated for marketing or promotion is consistent with the contents of its white paper for investors, which is appropriately displayed in all marketing and promotional materials, including its website.
 An issuer must not engage any third-party individual or entity, other than an IEO operator, to endorse or represent the issuer with the intended purpose of marketing, promoting, gaining publicity or soliciting funds for its digital token offering.

 - DIM – Any representations, including in the form of an electronic communication made to clients must be conducted with due care, skill and diligence to enable the clients to make balanced and informed decisions.
 The DIM company must provide clients with, among other things, adequate information about the DIM company's shareholding, business address, relevant conditions or restrictions under which its business is conducted, key personnel and persons with whom clients may have contact, and subsequent changes made thereafter.
-Any advertisements or promotional materials issued by a DIM company must be fair, accurate and timely and must include specific matters identified under the FMC Guidelines, including risk of investments and any conflict of interest that may arise from investments.

 ii Cross-border issues